 Costs of Solicitation.
 We are required by law to convene an annual meeting of shareholders at which directors are elected.
 Because our shares of Common Stock are widely held, it would be impractical for our shareholders to meet physically in sufficient numbers to hold a meeting.
 Accordingly, the Company is soliciting proxies from our shareholders.
 United States federal securities laws require us to send you this Proxy Statement, and any amendments and supplements thereto, and to specify the information required to be contained in it.
 The Company will bear the costs of calling and holding the 2019 Annual Meeting of Shareholders and the solicitation of proxies therefor.
 These costs will include, among other items, the expense of preparing, assembling, printing and mailing the proxy materials to shareholders of record and beneficial owners, and reimbursements paid to brokerage firms, banks and other fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy materials to shareholders and obtaining voting instructions of beneficial owners.
 In addition to soliciting proxies by mail, directors, officers and employees may solicit proxies on behalf of the Board of Directors, without additional compensation, personally or by telephone.
 We may also solicit proxies by e-mail from shareholders who are our employees or who previously requested to receive proxy materials electronically.
 As a result of the potential proxy solicitation by Cannell, we may incur additional costs in connection with our solicitation of proxies.
 The Company has retained Morrow Sodali LLC to solicit proxies.
-Under our agreement with Morrow Sodali LLC, Morrow Sodali LLC will receive a fee of up to \$[•] plus the reimbursement of reasonable expenses.
-Morrow Sodali LLC expects that approximately [•] of its employees will assist in the solicitation.
+Under our agreement with Morrow Sodali LLC, Morrow Sodali LLC will receive a fee of up to \$50,000 plus the reimbursement of reasonable expenses.
+Morrow Sodali LLC expects that approximately 25 of its employees will assist in the solicitation.
 Morrow Sodali LLC will solicit proxies by mail, telephone, facsimile and/or email.
-Our aggregate expenses, including those of Morrow Sodali LLC, related to our solicitation of proxies, excluding salaries and wages of our regular employees, are expected to be approximately \$[•], of which approximately \$[•] has been incurred as of the date of this Proxy Statement.
+Excluding amounts normally expended by our Company for a solicitation for an election of directors in the absence of a contest and costs represented by salaries and wages of our Company's employees and officers, our aggregate expenses, including those of Morrow Sodali LLC, related to our solicitation of proxies are expected to be approximately \$425,000, of which approximately \$7,000 has been incurred as of the date of this Proxy Statement.
+These expenses are expected to include additional fees payable to our proxy solicitor; fees of outside counsel and other advisors to advise our Company in connection with the solicitation; and the costs of retaining an independent inspector of election.